Saskatchewan Roughriders: Club origins, Regina Rugby Club (1910–1923)

 The team was founded as the Regina Rugby Club on Tuesday, September 13, 1910, adopting the colours of old gold and purple.
 The team was also a founding member of the Saskatchewan Rugby Football Union as it was organized on September 22 of that year.
 Regina played their first game against the Moose Jaw Tigers on October 1, 1910, at the Moose Jaw Baseball Grounds where they were defeated 16–6.
-For the 1911 season, the team changed their colours to blue and white to match the Regina Amateur Athletic Association and won their first SRFU championship, but lost in the first season of the Western Canada Rugby Football Union playoffs.
+After going winless in their inaugural season, Regina quickly became the strongest team in the province.
+For the 1911 season, the team changed their colours to blue and white to match the Regina Amateur Athletic Association.